ISBX/isbx-angular-loopback-starter/readme.md

 ## TODO:

-* Set up Karma for ng2 side testing
+* Set up Karma for ng side testing
 * add a top level common directory, primarily for sharing model interfaces between the server and the client codebase